omeka/omeka-s-enduser/docs/modules/aspaceconnector.md

 # ArchivesSpace Connector

 The [ArchivesSpace Connector module](https://omeka.org/s/modules/ASpaceConnector){target=_blank} allows you to connect an Omeka S instance to a [ArchivesSpace repository](https://archivesspace.org){target=_blank} to import items and item sets from that repository.
-This module works in conjunction with the [Hierachy module](hierarchy.md) to build and maintain a structured tree of collections and containers from ArchivesSpace, faithfully representing your archival arrangements within Omeka.
+This module works in conjunction with the [Hierarchy module](hierarchy.md) to build and maintain a structured tree of collections and containers from ArchivesSpace, faithfully representing your archival arrangements within Omeka.

-In addition to importing information, the Omeka S item will maintain a connection back to the original source material, which allows you to [refresh the information from the source when desired](#update-imported-resources).
+After importing information, Omeka S will maintain a connection back to the original source material, which allows you to [refresh the information from the source when desired](#update-imported-resources).

-Note that Omeka S cannot import digital files from ArchivesSpace at this time, only metadata.
+Note that Omeka S cannot import digital materials from ArchivesSpace at this time, only textual metadata.

 This connector relies on the ArchivesSpace API and its configuration.
 You will need an ArchivesSpace installation with a public API, and a precise set of configurations in your account to import materials correctly.